mpeddada1/mockito-native-image/README.md

        [...]
 ```

-The json configuration files were generated using the trace-agent, however, all of the junit reflection configs has to be removed as they were resulting in the following error:
+The json configuration files were generated using the trace-agent, however, all of the junit reflection configs had to be removed as they were resulting in the following error:
 ```
 Fatal error: com.oracle.graal.pointsto.util.AnalysisError$ParsingError: Error encountered while parsing org.junit.platform.launcher.core.LauncherFactory.openSession(org.junit.platform.launcher.core.LauncherConfig)
 Parsing context: